-A worker process pulls a package of the Task Queue and checks the signing and unpacks the task.
-Before executing the task it set a timer on the Sentinel indicating its about to start work.
-Afterwards it the timer is reset and any results (including errors) are saved to the paciage.
+A worker process pulls a task of the Task Queue and it sets a shared countdown timer with Sentinel indicating it is about to start work.
+The worker then tries to execute the task and afterwards the timer is reset and any results (including errors) are saved to the package.
 Irrespective of the failure or success of any of these steps, the package is then pushed onto the Result Queue.